simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 **423 THE REGION OF THE GREAT LAKES**

 of parties of pack yaks.
 Long strings of yaks formed a black wall around the camp.
-We started at seven o'clock and having skirted a limestone spur northwest of the dzong, headed across the gravel plain toward .the southwestern shore of the Chyaring tsho Lake.
+We started at seven o'clock and having skirted a limestone spur northwest of the *dzong*, headed across the gravel plain toward .the southwestern shore of the Chyaring tsho Lake.
 The plain was watered by the Tag-lung tsang-po, a river that emptied into the Chyaring tsho.
 We found the river still frozen hard and had no difficulty in crossing it.
 The trail crossed several old moraines descending toward the lake and, ascending a low spur, entered into a highly intersected mountain region immediately south of the lake.
 The trail climbed the crest of the range, towering above the lake shore, which lay about three hundred feet below the trail.

 We crossed a low pass, the Laptse nagri (the Laptse na-mo La of Sir Henry Hayden's map), from which we obtained a fine view of the lake and the surrounding country.
 The mountains were close to the lake shore, which occupied a depression some forty miles long with an elevation of 15448 feet.
 At this time of the year the lake was still covered with a crust of ice, except its southwest corner, which with its dark blue surface formed a sharp contrast to the white expanse of ice on the lake.

 While descending from the pass, we met a group of horsemen escorting four men on foot with their hands tied behind their backs.
-These were robbers who had recently murdered a party of traders and were now being taken by the local tribal militia to the dzo 7 ig.
+These were robbers who had recently murdered a party of traders and were now being taken by the local tribal militia to the *dzong*.
 One of the militia told us the story of the outrage.
 The traders were staying for the night in a nomad tent, and while asleep, were brutally murdered with swords by the nomads of the locality.
 All their goods were taken away.
 The robbers were unable to keep the affair secret and the brigandage was discovered.
 The local authorities dispatched a detachment of militia to arrest the murderers.
-This was soon accomplished and the criminals were sent to the dzong to suffer an adequate punishment.
+This was soon accomplished and the criminals were sent to the *dzong* to suffer an adequate punishment.
 Such cases were reported to take place frequently along the route, for the nomads easily and rapidly turned into robbers.
 The usual victims are traders and this accounts for the fact that all of the rich caravans have an armed escort.

 We camped for the night at the foot of a spur situated to the southwest of a valley open toward the Chyaring tsho.
 The place, which was a relay station for dispatch riders, was called Ngan-dzom and was fifteen miles from Shentsa dzong.
 It was famous for strong winds.
 This reputation was soon justified for about noon a southwest wind started